-Finally, in this example election we get politics, which is, in my “positive days” definition, the process by which “Good People Disagree.”
+And because I can’t help it, this blog occasionally dives into politics, which is, in my “positive days” definition, the process by which “good people disagree.”
 In my “bad days” definition, politics is the odorous pit from which nasty people try to exploit their power over the rest of us.

-So, in this blog you will get my attempt to correct some misapprehensions that may be afflicting the conversation.
-The math and will be held to as accessible a level as I can make it (with the risk of being technically inadequate at times).
-The theology will be as non-sectarian and historical as possible.
-And I will try to keep the political commentary to the perspective of “concerned sane person,” with a soft spot for the people who have historically borne the brunt of the “nasty ones.”
+The math in this blog is usually held to as accessible a level as I can make it (with the risk of being technically inadequate at times).
+The theology tries to be as non-sectarian and historical as possible.
+And I try to keep the political commentary to the perspective of a “concerned sane person,” with a soft spot for the people who have historically borne the brunt of the “nasty ones.”

 If you like any of these posts, please follow me on my Twitter page or Facebook page by clicking here or on the icons at the top-right of the screen.
 You can also click on the Twitter and Facebook “Share” icons found individually on each post to keep more posts coming.
 You can also comment on the Twitter and Facebook pages, rather than on this blog directly, or send a private email to comment at godplaysdice.com